automerge/automerge-classic/README.md

 Please see [automerge.org](http://automerge.org/) for documentation.

+For a set of extensible examples in TypeScript, see [automerge-repo](https://github.com/automerge/automerge-repo)

 ## Setup

 If you're using npm, `npm install automerge`.
 If you're using yarn, `yarn add automerge`.
 Then you